Published on: June 17, 2013

 In addition to his multistate litigation practice, Ed offers general operational and day to day advise designed to avoid litigation.
 He prides himself on being available to clients and lawyers 24/7.

 Ed’s dedication to the field of condominium law goes beyond his representation of condominium and homeowner associations that has resulted in numerous distinctions.
-In addition to being a Massachusetts and New England Superlawyer six years running, in 2011 Ed was inducted in the prestigious Community Association College of Community Association Lawyers.
+In addition to being a Massachusetts and New England Superlawyer eight years running, in 2011 Ed was inducted in the prestigious Community Association College of Community Association Lawyers.
 In that role, Ed currently serves on the Board of Directors for the College and CAI’s New England Chapter.
 Ed is also Co-Chair of the Rohde Island CAI’s Leglistative Action Committee.
 In 2008 and 2009, Ed played an instrumental role in drafting and securing the passage of two pieces of legislation benefitting condominiums in Rhode Island.
 Ed has also been selected by CAI to draft amicus curiae (friend of the Court) briefs before the Massachusetts and Rhode Island Supreme Courts on condominium specific matters.

 Ed is a regular panelist and lecturer for CAI-New England and National Programs and is a contributor to CAI-NE’s monthly magazine, Condo Media.
 Ed is also the creator of the firm’s monthly newsletter, “Condominium Insider”.
 When he is not working, Ed can be found playing golf at Pawtucket Country Club or sitting in Section 335 at Patriots games or attending his legendary pre-game tailgate parties.